 A bedspread is lightweight, decorative, and covers the entire bed, coming up over the pillows and kissing the floor.
 Although currently out of vogue, bedspreads were once adored as an easy way to make a bed, allowing one to hide everything on the bed in one fell swoop.
 Currently out of vogue, chenille bedspreads were popular in the 1950s.
 Today, Matouk bedspreads matelassé can be custom ordered through Matouk retailers.

 Luxury throw blankets are small decorative blankets, often with trim or fringe, that are used for extra warmth, decoration, or as a covering when lounging on top of the bed.
 It is normally folded at the foot of the bed, on top of any other bedding.
-Matouk’s Salinas is a favorite decorative addition and Soledad throws add great pops of color.
+Matouk’s Suri is a favorite addition and our Pezzo throw adds a great pop of color.

 A bed scarf or bed runner is a decorative layer that spans entire width of the foot of the bed to protect the bedding from dirty shoes or suitcases in a hotel or from a pet at home.
 Most of Matouk’s matelassé fabrics can be custom made in this dimension through Matouk retailers.